mmeissonnier/react-native-playground/README.md

 - Svg icons and images
 - Form handling with Formik & Yup
 - Firebase for authentication and API calls
+- Push Notification with Firebase Cloud Messaging (Android only for now...)

 ![alt text](./demo/ios.gif "Demo iOS")